nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/letters/charlie-to-terrie-1969-christmas-leave.md

 >
 > I don't know how I'm going home yet.
 You will have to be more specific about what your holiday plans are so we can get together.
 All planes are filled unless the army charters some planes.
 Then I will probably have to buy a round trip ticket.
 Be specific in your next letter.
 >
-> I'm quite certain you can stay with us if Angela can't put up with you.
+> I'm quite certain you can stay with us if Angel can't put up with you.
 I will probably take my full leave time, 18 DEC to 6 JAN.
 >
 > I'm sorry to hear you're hurry.
 I trust you're not taking any drastic measures while I'm away.
 >